Beirut vilayet

 The Vilayet of Beirut (ولايت بيروت; ولاية بيروت) was a first-level administrative division (vilayet) of the Ottoman Empire.
 It was established from the coastal areas of the Syria Vilayet in 1888 as a recognition of the new-found importance of its then-booming capital, Beirut, which had experienced remarkable growth in the previous years — by 1907, Beirut handled 11 percent of the Ottoman Empire's international trade.
+This expansion has been linked to wider regional processes of mobility and infrastructural development that helped integrate Beirut more closely into eastern Mediterranean economic and administrative networks.
 It stretched from just north of Jaffa to the port city of Latakia.
 It was bounded by the Syria Vilayet to the east, the Aleppo Vilayet to the north, the autonomous Mutasarrifate of Jerusalem to the south and the Mediterranean Sea to the west.

 At the beginning of the 20th century, it reportedly had an area of 11773 sqmi, while the preliminary results of the first Ottoman census of 1885 (published in 1908) gave the population as 533,500.
 It was the 4th most heavily populated region of the Ottoman Empire's 36 provinces.